NVIDIA/NVFlare/docs/user_guide/overview.rst

 Provisioning a federated learning project
 =========================================
-The :ref:`provisioning` page has details on the contents of the provisioning tool and the Open Provision API, which you can use to customize configurations to fit your own requirements.
+The :ref:`provisioning` page has details on the contents of the provisioning tool and the underlying NVIDIA FLARE Open Provision API, which you can use to customize configurations to fit your own requirements.

 Edit the :ref:`user_guide/provisioning_tool:Project yaml file` in the directory with the provisioning tool to meet your project requirements (make sure the server, client sites, admin, orgs, enable_byoc settings, and everything else are right